-Acti ion # Title Description Total Funds Contributing 1 ADMIN & EDUCATORS THAT SUPPORT Watts Learning Center Charter Middle School will \$1,888,534 Y THE ED PROGRAM employ a Director, Substitute teachers, and a total of 13 appropriately credentialed teachers for students in grades 6-8, to provide instruction in all core subject areas: ELA, Math, Science, Social Studies and Physical Education as part of the school's educational program.
-Substitute

-Action # Title Description Total Funds Contributing Teachers will be employed to maintain continuity of instruction and prevent further interruptions to learning.
+Action # Title Description Total Funds Contributing 1.1 ADMIN & EDUCATORS THAT SUPPORT THE ED PROGRAM Watts Learning Center Charter Middle School (WLCCMS) will employ a Principal, Substitute teachers, and a total of 13 appropriately credentialed teachers for students in grades 6-8, to provide instruction in all core subject areas: ELA, Math, Science, Social Studies and Physical Education as part of the school's educational program.
+Substitute Teachers will be employed to maintain continuity of instruction and prevent further interruptions to learning.
 Watts Learning Center Charter Middle School will provide its students with 180 instructional days which exceeds the CA state requirement of 175 instructional days.
-All teachers will participate in 10 days of intensive Summer Professional Development, to prepare for the 2022-23 academic school year, and an additional 5 non-instructional days during the academic year for professional development to focus on data analysis.
-All teachers will also participate in weekly Professional Development and/or staff development.
-2 MEASURING STUDENT PROGRESS - ASSESSMENTS In order to measure student academic performance, monitor student progress and identify learning gaps and accelerate student learning, all students will be administered the following assessments that will be used to inform instruction and identify students for academic support: • i-Ready Reading & Math (6-8): 3 times/year (Title I funded) • Illuminate Assessments • State mandated assessments \$139,420 N The Data & Testing Coordinator will collect, disaggregate, analyze, and present student achievement data to Leadership team and teachers to inform instruction.
-The State Board of Education (SBE) has approved Curriculum Associates i-Ready Assessments as a verified data source. i-Ready is a comprehensive assessment and
+All teachers will participate in 09 days of intensive Summer Professional Development, to prepare for the 2023-24 academic school year, and an additional 5 non- instructional days during the academic year for professional development to focus on data analysis.
+All teachers will also participate in weekly Professional Development and/or staff development. \$2,012,973.54 Yes 1.2 MEASURING STUDENT PROGRESS - ASSESSMENTS In order to measure student academic performance, monitor student progress and identify learning gaps and accelerate student learning, all students will be administered the following assessments that will be used to inform instruction and identify students for academic support: • i-Ready Reading & Math (6-8): 3 times/year (Title I funded) • Illuminate Assessments • State mandated assessments The Data & Testing Coordinator will collect, disaggregate, analyze, and present student achievement data to Leadership team and teachers to inform instruction. \$146,260.00 No The State Board of Education (SBE) has approved Curriculum Associates i-Ready Assessments as a verified data source. i-Ready is a comprehensive assessment and instruction program that empowers

-Action # Title Description Total Funds Contributing instruction program that empowers educators with the resources they need to help all students succeed.
-By connecting Diagnostic data and Personalized Instruction, i-Ready reduces complexity, saves educators time, and makes differentiated instruction achievable in every classroom for each student. i-Ready provides userfriendly dashboards and reports with actionable data that provides teachers with a foundational understanding of each student's strengths and areas of need. i-Ready's online lessons provide tailored instruction and practice for each student to accelerate growth.
-3 ADDRESSING ACADEMIC NEEDS TO ACCELERATE LEARNING An area of concern is student performance in Math as identified on the CA Schools Dashboard and student performance on i-Ready reading and math assessment demonstrating significant learning gaps.
-To further accelerate student learning, address learning gaps and provide additional academic support, our students will have access to a comprehensive system of supports that includes a Math Intervention Specialist, a Reading Intervention Specialist that will provide Tier 2 targeted intervention and academic support.
+Action # Title Description Total Funds Contributing educators with the resources they need to help all students succeed.
+By connecting Diagnostic data and Personalized Instruction, i-Ready reduces complexity, saves educators time, and makes differentiated instruction achievable in every classroom for each student. i-Ready provides user- friendly dashboards and reports with actionable data that provides teachers with a foundational understanding of each student's strengths and areas of need. i-Ready's online lessons provide tailored instruction and practice for each student to accelerate growth.
+1.3 ADDRESSING ACADEMIC NEEDS TO ACCELERATE LEARNING An area of concern is student performance in Math as identified on the CA Schools Dashboard and student performance on i-Ready reading and math assessment demonstrating significant learning gaps.
+To further accelerate student learning, address learning gaps and provide additional academic support, our students will have access to a comprehensive system of supports that includes a Math Interventionist, a Reading Interventionist that will provide Tier 2 targeted intervention and academic support.
 Instructional Aides will provide tiered small group instruction for struggling learners, and the following supports: Saturday School tutoring After school academic enrichment (ASES) Summer School: ELA, Math & Enrichment.
-STEMulate Learning: Math academic support for students: coaching students on math standards how to know and understand math concepts, focusing on foundational skills (6 sessions/year) Achieve 3000 reading intervention ASES Program \$780,868 Y
+STEMulate Learning: Math academic support for students: coaching students on math standards - how to know and understand math concepts, focusing on foundational skills (6 sessions/year) Achieve 3000 reading intervention ASES Program Study Sync NearPod/Flocabulary Classroom libraries \$581,870.98 Yes